MaahirG/SmartCar/README.md

 * Pygame

 ### Next Step
-* Publish img frames to a web server to visualize movement realtime in the browser
+* Publish img frames (np array) to a web server to visualize movement realtime in the browser
 * Docker container with GPIO, Simulation & Video interface on mobile robot

 ### How to Use (Autonomous):